Josh Drimmer

 Synopsis

-A divorced hedge fund manager, facing the emptiness of his own life and the marriage of his rock star best friend to the only woman he almost loved, will make deception an art as he tears their love, and their lives, apart.
+Jacob, a divorced hedge fund manager, can't face the emptiness of his own life and the marriage of his rock star best friend to the only woman he almost loved.
+His only solution: make deception an art, twist his small world around him, and tear their love and their lives apart.
 Inspired by Shakespeare’s Othello, and written in modern blank verse.

-A divorced hedge fund manager, facing the emptiness of his own life and the marriage of his rock star best friend to the only woman he almost loved, will make deception an art as he tears their love, and their lives, apart.
+Jacob, a divorced hedge fund manager, can't face the emptiness of his own life and the marriage of his rock star best friend to the only woman he almost loved.
+His only solution: make deception an art, twist his small world around him, and tear their love and their lives apart.
 Inspired by Shakespeare’s Othello, and written in modern blank verse.

 Making the Turn (a baseball vaudeville in two acts)